In its time ( 1922-1925 ), this was considered to be

 daily.
 Mr. Francis Arnold Collins describes the working of the

-June.
-He states that by means of the hydrautomat water is raised
+for June.
+He states that by means of the hydrautomat water is

-automatically to any desired level, silently and efficiently.
-A
+raised automatically to any desired level, silently and

-self-contained, and, once set up beside a stream or within reach
+contrivance is self-contained, and, once set up beside a stream

 The stream from which the power is derived empties into an open

-Thus there is an available fall of 7.5 feet from the upper level
+device.
+Thus there is an available fall of 7.5 feet from the

-level, or tail race.
-Half-way between the upper and lower levels
+the lower level, or tail race.
+Half-way between the upper and

-is an air-tight operating chamber, supplied with an intake pipe
+lower levels is an air-tight operating chamber, supplied with an

-tanks.
+closed and open tanks.
 These tanks are interconnected by pipes.
-In addition, the

 created by the water column flowing from tho open supply basin